 Proximity means that no one has to draw straws for the job of designated driver, though keep in mind that you may want not want to carry around your rapidly growing wine collection.
 A popular option is to take a wine tour by bike - day and half day rentals are available from the Martinborough Wine Centre and the Martinborough TOP 10.
 The bikes all come with handy carrying baskets.

-You can also enjoy wine tasting around Martinborough as part of a Wairarapa tour. he logistics will all be taken care of, and you’ll get to visit nearby attractions.
-Try A Day Out Tours or Flat Earth New Zealand Experiences, both based in Wellington.
+You can also enjoy wine tasting around Martinborough as part of a Wairarapa tour. he logistics will all be taken care of, and you'll get to visit nearby attractions.

 A number of interesting short drives from Martinborough make it worth extending your stay overnight.
 First, take an afternoon to drive south to the Cape Palliser lighthouse (you might recognise it's candy-cane-striped exterior from postcards) and seal colony.
 On the way, pull over to stretch your legs on a 1.5 hour (round rip) walk to the Pinnacles, which you might recognise as the Dimholt Road from Lord of the Rings movies.
 Peter Jackson fans should also look into Flat Earth New Zealand Experiences and Rover Rings Tours for great Lord of the Rings tour options.